Whuxab/Password-Generator/README.md

-The only librarie you need to run this project is tkinter.
+The libraries needed to start the project are tkinter and pyperclip